mrlafxo/lafx01/content/posts/hackthebox/jerry.md

 ***What is Apache Tomcat?***

->Apache Tomcat (sometimes simply "Tomcat") is an open-source implementation of the Java Servlet, JavaServer Pages, Java Expression Language and WebSocket technologies.[3]
+>Apache Tomcat (sometimes simply "Tomcat") is an open-source implementation of the Java Servlet, JavaServer Pages, Java Expression Language and WebSocket technologies.
 Tomcat provides a "pure Java" HTTP web server environment in which Java code can run.

 >Tomcat is developed and maintained by an open community of developers under the auspices of the Apache Software Foundation, released under the Apache License 2.0 license.

 Entering the control panel I could be able to upload a custom malicious application to the server acting as a reverse shell.
 I know that in the case of Tomcat I will need a **.war** file.

->In software engineering, a WAR file (Web Application Resource[1] or Web application Archive[2]) is a file used to distribute a collection of JAR-files, JavaServer Pages, Java Servlets, Java classes, XML files, tag libraries, static web pages (HTML and related files) and other resources that together constitute a web application.
+>In software engineering, a WAR file (Web Application Resource or Web application Archive) is a file used to distribute a collection of JAR-files, JavaServer Pages, Java Servlets, Java classes, XML files, tag libraries, static web pages (HTML and related files) and other resources that together constitute a web application.

 # Exploitation